Kosuke-K-21/comment-picker/README.md

 ### Network Issues

 If the frontend cannot connect to the backend, ensure both services are running and check the Docker network configuration.

+### Data

+Data stored in `data/` directory is artificially generated for testing purposes.